t2ne/engineering-jones/README.md

-# 🎮 Informática Jones and the Lost Tablet
+# 🎮 Engineering Jones and the Lost Tablet

 A console adventure game where the player takes on the role of Informática Jones.
 Navigate through a board, collect items, and find the Lost Tablet to win the game while avoiding obstacles and managing energy.